Red Dog mine: Alaska Pollutant Discharge Elimination System

 In Alaska it is legal for mines to discharge treated wastewater into rivers and streams under the Alaska Pollutant Discharge Elimination System permit.
 Red Dog mine legally discharges treated wastewater into the Middle Fork of Red Dog Creek.
 This is of concern to community members of the village of Kivalina, Alaska, near the mouth of the Wulik River, a "source of fish and water for villagers".
 In 2016, Kivalina sued Teck Resources for polluting its water source.

 The Red Dog mine discharged treated water into Red Dog Creek, a tributary of Ikalukrok Creek.
-According to a June 2007 article in Anchorage Daily News, both the Kenai River and Big Lake were designated as "heavily polluted."
 On June 13, 2007 the State of Alaska removed two creeks (Red Dog Creek and Ikalukrok Creek) near the Red Dog mine in Northwest Alaska from the most-polluted waters list with EPA's approval.
 The mine discharges treated water into Red Dog Creek, a tributary of Ikalukrok Creek.
 Pre-mining studies on Red Dog Creek revealed naturally high concentrations of cadmium, lead, zinc, aluminum, and other metals.
 Before mining began, aquatic life uses were not present in the main stem of Red Dog Creek because of the natural toxic concentrations and low pH.
 After mining began, year-round release of treated mine wastewater allowed a population of Arctic Grayling to establish themselves in Red Dog Creek.
 The EPA reported in August 2007, that the fish population was protected by regulations.